mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 | Signature | Description |
 | --- | --- |
 | [CreateElement](#xmlelement-createelementbool-addxmlnsattr)([Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)) | Creates a new XmlElement with the specified name and appends it to the parent node.
+| [GetAttribute](#string-getattributestring-name)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Gets the value of the attribute with the specified name from the current XmlElement.
+| [GetAttribute](#string-getattributestring-name-object-defaultvalue)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Object](https://docs.microsoft.com/en-us/dotnet/api/system.object)) | Gets the value of the attribute with the specified name from the current XmlElement.
+If the attribute does not exist, returns the specified default value.
 | [GetChildCount](#int-getchildcountstring-childelementname-string-childelementnamespace)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Gets the number of child elements of the current XmlElement with the specified name and namespace.
 | [GetChildren](#xmlnodelist-getchildrenstring-childelementname-string-childelementnamespace)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Gets all child elements of the current XmlElement with the specified name and namespace.
 | [GetChildrenOrThrow](#ienumerable-xmlelement-getchildrenorthrowstring-childname-string-childnamespace)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Gets all child elements of the current XmlElement with the specified name and namespace.
 If the current element is null, throws an InvalidOperationException.